oddbird/oddsite/content/work/services.rst

       of a single user.
 What are they trying to do, and why?
 The final list represents all of the ways that a user will interact with the application.
-The final development estimate will be itemized by story, making it easier to set priorities, and your budget for each phase of the project.
+The final development estimate will be itemized by story, making it easier to set your priorities and budget for each phase of the project.
   - title: 'Data Model/Glossary'
     icon: 'site-map'
     text: |
       What are the core concepts/objects around which the application is built?
 These will be the models.
 What are the relationships between the models?
 What data attributes does each model have, and what is the data-type for each attribute?
-Giving everything a name, and describing the relationships will help guide development and keep the whole team on the same page.
+Giving everything a name and describing the relationships will help guide development, and keep the entire team on the same page.
   - title: 'Interactive Wireframe'
     icon: 'interact'
     text: |